TomasHubelbauer/fluent-table/README.md

 Use cells rich content to embed resizing handles and generate stylesheet affecting columns changing their ratio in response to the resizing.

+### Implement theming

+Demonstrate using variables to control the theming.

+### Implement selecting

+Demonstrates check box rich content

+### Implement actioning

+Demonstrates button rich content

+### Extend filtering

+Demonstrate filtering on a value which is rendered using a dropdown in its cell and updating the filter (by removing the row) when the dropdown changes.

+### Document each example